jasonsbeer/Amiga-2000-EATX/README.md

 ### Memory
 The original 256x4 DRAMs have been replaced by a single SRAM.

-### Kickstart ROM
-The Kickstart ROM is now a 27C512 EPROM.
-The original 27C400 EPROMs are no longer manufactured.
-Burn Kickstart to the 27C512 using an EPROM programmer, such as the common TL866II.
-There are no special considerations in this process.
-The two EPROMs are compatable.
-The pin configuration is different.

 ### Audio Output
 The original left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.